viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 #### Data management

-Data capture for individual components is supported on [certain component types](/services/data/configure-data-capture/#configure-data-capture-for-individual-components).
+Data capture for individual components is supported on [certain component subtypes](/services/data/configure-data-capture/#configure-data-capture-for-individual-components).
-If your modular resource is a model of one of these types, you can configure data capture on it just as you would on a built-in resource.
+If your modular resource is a model of one of these subtypes, you can configure data capture on it just as you would on a built-in resource.

 #### Shutdown